Softabase

 Among remaining options, prioritize fit over features.
 The platform that matches how you work will serve you better than one with more features that fights your workflow.
 If you are primarily invoicing clients, FreshBooks might serve you better than QuickBooks despite having fewer accounting features.

 Use free trials with real data.
 Every major platform offers trials—use them with actual transactions, not test data.
 Try to complete real tasks: send an invoice, reconcile a bank statement, generate a report you actually need.
 Note friction points and confusing interfaces.
+For a ranked comparison of the top options, see our best accounting software for small business guide.

 Consider the switching cost of being wrong.
 Accounting software is painful to switch because it contains your historical financial data.
 While migration is possible, it is disruptive enough that you want to choose right initially.
 This favors established platforms with track records over newer alternatives, all else being equal.